 2. Gold Stocks

-One of the biggest issues many people have with investing in gold is that there’s no growth potential.
+One of the biggest issues many people have with gold investments is that there’s not much growth potential.
 Sure, gold retains its value, but it’s not going to earn you any money, which is the entire point of investing.

 If this issue has been holding you back from buying gold, then you might consider gold mining stocks.
 Instead of purchasing physical gold, you’ll be investing in a gold mining company that engages in mining precious metals.

-Many gold stocks consistently outperformed the market during the fallout of COVID-19.
-For instance, Goldcorp, Franco Nevada Corp., and Kirkland Lake Gold Ltd. are all good options you can consider.
+Many gold mining companies consistently outperformed the market during the fallout of COVID-19.
+For instance, Goldcorp, Franco Nevada Corp., and Kirkland Lake Gold Ltd. are all gold mining companies to consider.

-However, you’re not technically investing in gold; you’re investing in that business.
+However, when you buy gold stocks, you’re not technically investing in gold; you’re investing in a company.
 And that always comes with inherent risks.
 So if you choose to go this route, you’ll need to pay close attention to what’s going on with that company.

 3. Gold Exchange-Traded Funds (ETFs)

-Gold ETFs are an excellent option for anyone that wants to invest in gold without having to pay for storage costs.
-An ETF holds gold bullion at a storage facility and allows investors to buy shares of the fund.
+To purchase gold without the hassle of storage costs, consider gold exchange-traded funds (ETFs).
+A gold ETF holds gold bullion at a storage facility and allows investors to buy shares of the fund.

 4. Gold Mutual Funds